If You Could See Me Now (1946 song)

 "If You Could See Me Now" is a 1946 jazz standard, composed by Tadd Dameron.
 He wrote it especially for vocalist Sarah Vaughan, a frequent collaborator.
-Lyrics were written by Carl Sigman and it became one of her signature songs, inducted into the Grammy Hall of Fame in 1998.
+Lyrics were written by Carl Sigman and it became one of Vaughan's signature songs, inducted into the Grammy Hall of Fame in 1998.
 Dameron himself included a version, sung by Barbara Winfield, on his 1962 album The Magic Touch.